Black bear in sanctuary in Islamabad, Pakistan

 Give now

-The Pakistani authorities, in collaboration with the Islamabad Wildlife Management Board, have approached FOUR PAWS for assistance in neutering eight Asian black bears that are currently housed at a rescue centre in order to prevent unwanted breeding.
-They have also sought support in modifying enclosures to make them suitable for the hopeful relocation of more black bear cubs, as ordered by the court in the Punjab region.
-This is due to the bears being subject to illegal bear baiting, dancing and breeding activities which violates their animal welfare standards.
+In 2024, Pakistani authorities, in collaboration with the Islamabad Wildlife Management Board, sought assistance from FOUR PAWS to treat eight Asian black bears, abused as dancing bears in the past, and housed at a rescue centre.
+Additionally, they requested support in modifying enclosures to prepare for the potential relocation of more confiscated bears.
+This assistance was essential due to the bears being subjected to illegal practices, such as bear baiting, dancing, and breeding, which violate animal welfare standards and legislations in the country.

-Follow the timeline for updates on the emergency mission.
+Follow the timeline below for updates on the emergency missions.

 Support us to help bears worldwide